 - basic cleaning supplies

-- any valuables you kept off of the truck.
+- any you kept off of the .

-- Confirm the Movers: It seems tedious but be sure to call your moving company once again to go over final price estimates, a phone number for day-of contact, and to confirm the crew’s arrival time for moving day.
+- Confirm the Movers: It seems tedious but be sure to call your once again to go over final price estimates, a phone number for day-of contact, and to confirm the crew’s arrival time for .

-- One Last Donation: You have been sorting through your house for weeks so now is the time to make your last donation of clothing, furniture, food, or any other unwanted items.
+- One Last Donation: You have been sorting through your house for weeks, so now is the time to make your last donation of clothing, furniture, food, or any other .

 - Get the Keys!
-You’re so close to being in your new house.
-Be sure to arrange a way to obtain the keys to your new home prior to arrival or schedule a time to meet the realtor when you move into your new home.
+You’re so close to being in your .
+Be sure to arrange a way to obtain the keys to your new home before arrival or schedule a time to meet the realtor when you move into your new home.

 The time has come to move out of your old house and turn the key to your new one!
-Here are some things to remember on the big day:
+Here are some things to remember on the :

-- Meet the Movers: Confirm that the moving truck’s U.S. Department of Transportation license number is the same as the one on your estimate.
-Also, be sure to supervise the load-in to ensure no damage is done to your furniture and other items while they are being hauled into the moving truck or moving van.
+- Meet the Movers: Confirm that the ‘s U.S. Department of Transportation license number is the same as the one on your estimate.
+Also, be sure to supervise the load-in to ensure no damage is done to your furniture and other items while they are being hauled into the or .

 - One Final Walk-Through: Check cabinets and rooms for forgotten items, tidy up each room, lock windows and doors, turn off lights and ceiling fans, and lastly, say a final goodbye to your old house.

 You’ve arrived at your new home, but the work is not done yet!
-Here are some things to remember when setting up your new place:
+Here are some things to remember when setting up your :

-- Roll Out the Carpet Protector: Be sure that plastic carpet protector is laid out in your new house to protect your floors while moving in boxes and furniture.
+- Roll Out the Carpet Protector: Be sure that a plastic carpet protector is laid out in your to protect your floors while in boxes and furniture.

-- Supervise the Move-In: Show the moving crew around and point them in the direction of which boxes belong in which rooms.
-Also, the moving crew will having an inventory sheet called the “bill of lading,” that notes the condition of your items including any damage.
+- Supervise the Move-In: Show the crew around, , and point them in the direction of which boxes belong in which rooms.
+Also, the crew will have an called the “bill of lading” that notes your items’ conditions, including any damage.
 Be sure to check this over with them.